-- Species: Pike, largemouth bass, bluegill, crappie and catfish.
+- What species will you find?
+Pike, largemouth bass, bluegill, crappie and catfish.

-- Christie Lake is a fish sanctuary.
-Fishing is closed until the fourth Saturday in June annually.
+- Christie Lake is a fish sanctuary, therefore, fishing is closed until the fourth Saturday in June annually.

-- Bait: Available at the gatehouse during the summer months.
+- Purchase your bait at the gatehouse in the summer months.

 Address: 1000 Hwy 5 West, Dundas, ON